rurban/smhasher/CONTRIBUTING.md

 ## New hash functions

 We take functions written in C++, C and sometimes even in ASM.
+The smokers run on travis (x64 - Linux and darwin, x86, aarch64), appveyor (MSVC 17),
+and cirrus for FreeBSD 12.1.
-The smokers only run on travis and appveyor, so only Ubuntu (g++ and clang++), darwin and Windows MSVC is tested, no mingw, no FreeBSD (yet).
+So g++ and clang++, linux, darwin, freebsd and Windows MSVC is tested, no mingw, no arm32 (yet).
 Note that Windows MSVC is only C89 or C++, but not C99, and a long is not long.
 Use stdint.h